Heat kills cockroaches and their eggs

 Begin killing 100% of cockroaches in less than 1 hour

 Pesticide-based indoor cockroach control methods raise concern over the safety of occupants.
 Our affordable heat treatment systems offer you the ability to perform cockroach control work without relying on toxic chemical residues.
-Heat can be used to kill every type of cockroach and their eggs throughout the structure, even in places pesticidal fumigants, sprays, or dusts cannot reach.
+Does heat kill roaches?
+Yes, heat can be used to kill every type of cockroach and their eggs throughout the structure, even in places pesticidal fumigants, sprays, or dusts cannot reach.
 Heat synergizes the effectiveness of desiccant dusts and many pesticides.
 Insects have developed resistance to many pesticides, but cannot become heat resistant at the temperatures and durations we prescribe.

 Heat also sanitizes and denatures the proteins in the urine and fecal matter left behind by cockroaches.
 Additionally heat can kill bacteria and viruses throughout the treatment area.
-A recent independent analysis reports that the GreenTech Heat Titan 800 is the most powerful commercial-grade, portable, propane bedbug heater available.
+A recent independent analysis reports that the GreenTech Heat Titan 800 is the most powerful commercial-grade, portable, propane heater available when doing a heat treatment for cockroaches.
 Our portable direct fired heaters provide the best and most thorough heat treatments for cockroaches.

 Don’t take our word for what GreenTech Heat can do to cockroaches: